Home appraisal: Important things to know

 If you’re a seller, you can:

-- Ensure the home is clean and accessible for the appraiser.
+- Ensure the home is clean and accessible.

-- Provide a list of any recent upgrades and accompany the appraiser to point them out.
+- Provide a list of any recent upgrades.

-- Have a good understanding of the local market and set realistic expectations (e.g., consider recent foreclosures or other market shifts that could impact your home’s overall market value).
+- Set realistic expectations based on the local market (e.g., consider recent foreclosures or other market shifts that could impact your home’s overall market value).

 Tips for refinancers